M-Gadd/Project2-happy2help/README.md

 There is also a Map to help navigating through a city based on various means of transportation.

-Please Login using these credentials in order to Access the admin view
+Please Login using these credentials in order to Access the admin view:

 Username: Admin
 Password: admin